Click Here To Join Our Telegram Channel for FREE daily tutorials!

 Talking to some survivalist friends, I realised that every one of us had filled our pantries with at least one useless item.
-Two of my friends were actually quite upset at the end of our meeting, when they realised half their pantry is taken up by items they may never use.
+Two of my friends were actually quite upset at the end of our meeting when they realized half their pantry is taken up by items they may never use.
 They’re just beginners and they’ll work it out in time, but the money they’ve wasted is not coming back.

 Here’s a list of things you shouldn’t hoard in massive quantities unless you’ve got a survival master plan that involves a whole load of the following items.
 Some are general, and some are very specific.
 I hope it will help you do your survival shopping the smart way.